Send non-destructive messages to terminal

 With CICS/Message, messages can be up to nine 18-line screens long and can be sent to any terminal.
 After receiving the message the terminal operator simply presses a PF key and the original screen and transaction are fully restored.

 A message can be originated by:

 - Entering a CICS transaction

 - LINKING to the message program from a CICS program

-- Batch JCL if our MacKinney Batch to CICS or CEMT from Batch products are installed.
+- Batch JCL if our MacKinney Batch to CICS is installed.

-Message recipients can send a reply by simply pressing a PF key and entering a response.
+CICS/Message recipients can send a reply by simply pressing a PF key and entering a response.
 Messages (and replies) can be printed on your CICS printers.
 All Message installation options are completed online.
-If our MacKinney Batch to CICS or CEMT from Batch is installed, Message can automatically notify a user when his batch job finishes.
+If our MacKinney Batch to CICS is installed, Message can automatically notify a user when his batch job finishes.
 Programmers won't be constantly checking to see if their test or compile is done.
-If MacKinney Systems' Morning News is installed, messages can also be automatically loaded to the NEWS file so users who were not logged on when the message was sent can view the message later.
-Morning News displays one or more screens of news to all eligible users when they log on or sign on to CICS.
+If MacKinney Systems' CICS/Morning News is installed, messages can also be automatically loaded to the NEWS file so users who were not logged on when the message was sent can view the message later.
+CICS/Morning News displays one or more screens of news to all eligible users when they log on or sign on to CICS.